 Working with chemicals safely is a key goal at many workplaces.
 However you can’t create a safe operating procedure or install the right safety equipment if you don’t know exactly what you’re dealing with.
 Chemicals are complex.
 For example, imagine something relatively harmless on its own, but mix it with water and now you’ve got a fire or an explosion.
-Also, some chemicals don’t harm you right away, but after long-term exposure you can suffer organ damage.
+Also, some chemicals don’t harm you right away, but can result in chronic health conditions after long-term exposure.

 This blog is all about identification.
 Getting to know the chemicals you use, how they can affect the health of your workers, and then the physiochemical hazards that can damage property and the environment (think fires, explosions and emissions).
 We’ll also introduce you to the STOREMASTA methodology for hazard identification and how you can use it to assess and control all the chemical hazards at your workplace.
 Let’s go.

 Identify the chemicals you are using

 Identifying chemical hazards begins with correctly identifying the chemical itself.
 You do this by walking around your workplace and physically locating each and every chemical.
 Check the product labels and refer to the Safety Data Sheets (SDSs) provided by the chemical manufacturer or supplier; now make a list of the names of each chemical and where they are stored or handled.

 REMEMBER: identifying chemical hazards always starts from a knowledge of the individual properties of a chemical.